carpentries-incubator/data-harvesting-for-agriculture/_extras/guide.md

 ## Technical Tips and Tricks

-- Show how to use the `Zoom` button to blow up graphs without constantly resizing windows
+- Show students how to use the `Zoom` button to examine graphs without constantly resizing windows.

-- Sometimes a package will not install; in that case, try a different CRAN mirror: `Tools > Global Options > Packages > CRAN Mirror`
+- Sometimes a package will not install.
+In that case, you should try a different CRAN mirror:  `Tools > Global Options > Packages > CRAN Mirror`

     Alternatively you can go to CRAN and download the package and install from ZIP file: `Tools > Install Packages`, set to `'from Zip/TAR'`

-    It is important that R, and the R packages be installed locally, not on a network drive.
+    It is important that R and the R packages be installed locally, not on a network drive.
 If a learner is using a machine with multiple users where their account is not based locally this can create a variety of issues (This often happens on university computers).
 Hopefully the learner will realize these issues before hand, but depending on the machine and how the IT folks that service the computer have things set up, it may be very difficult to impossible to make R work without their help.

     If learners are having issues with one package, they may have issues with another.
 It's often easier to make sure they have all the needed packages installed at one time, rather then deal with these issues over and over.
 [Here is a list of all necessary packages for these lessons.](https://github.com/datacarpentry/R-ecology-lesson/blob/master/needed_packages.R)

 - Many exercises produce data files that are necessary downstream.
 Please complete all exercises or double-check carefully before skipping an exercise.
+If you need to catch someone up to a particular point, you can use the `lesson-catchup-scripts` to do so.

 ## Other Resources